Complexity of Computing the Shapley Value in Games with Externalities: Computing extended Shapley values

-Note that if $j$ is in a label of a node adjacent to all other nodes, then the weight of a coloring depends solely on the number of colors it uses.
-Hence, we can use a technique described at the beginning of this section (see Eq.~\eqref{eq:technique}).
+For a fixed coloring $f$, the weight of a coloring depends on $|P_f|$ and $T$, i.e., coalition in $P_f$ that contains $i'$.
+However, if $i'$ is in a label of a node adjacent to all other nodes, then the weight depends solely on the number of colors $f$ uses.
+In such a case, we can use a technique described at the beginning of this section (see \cref{eq:technique}).

-\begin{theorem} For game represented as embedded MC-nets or weighted MC-nets, computing MY-value is \#P-complete. \end{theorem} \begin{proof}[Sketch of proof] To show that the problem is \#P-complete, again we use the reduction from the problem of counting all matching in a bipartite graph which is \#P-complete~\citep{Valiant:1979:enumeration}.
-With the same reasoning as in SS-value, instead of considering colorings in graph $G^{\gamma}$ we will focus on clique covers in the complement graph $\overline{G^{\gamma}}$.
-For an arbitrary bipartite graph $G = (V,E)$ for $j \in \{1,\dots,k\}$, we construct a graph $\overline{G^{\gamma_j}}$ by adding $j+2$ isolated nodes and consider $\Delta_i^j$ for two players from newly added nodes.
-In this way, based on Eq.~\eqref{eq:my_final} we build a system of linear equations, as in Eq.~\eqref{eq:technique}. \end{proof}